MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 10. Use the following Python command in Bash to run the onboarding package: `/usr/bin/python MicrosoftDefenderATPOnboardingMacOs.sh`

 After a Mac is enrolled in Intune, you can add it to a device group.
-[Learn more about device groups in Microsoft Defender for Business](mdb-create-edit-device-groups.md).
+[Learn more about device groups in Defender for Business](mdb-create-edit-device-groups.md).

 ### Intune for Mac